Doctor of Public Health (Dr.P.H.)

 Doctor of Public Health: Program Format

-The Dr.P.H. program is offered in a traditional format, and all classes meet in the late afternoon and evening.
-Most courses are hybrid, meaning a combination of on-campus and live Zoom sessions.
+The Dr.P.H. program is offered both fully online in a synchronous format, as well as in a in-person, with classes meeting in the late afternoon and evening.
+Most on-campus courses are hybrid, meaning a combination of on-campus and live Zoom sessions.
+The online program has no residency requirement and is offered fully online with courses meeting via Zoom.

-Our program has three main components: two years of on-campus coursework, a one-year internship and a dissertation.
+Our program has three main components: two years of coursework, a one-year internship and a dissertation.
 In total, 54 credits are required to earn the degree.
-Our small class sizes, evening classes and on-campus format allow you to build the leadership and management skills needed for a high-level role.
+Our small class sizes, evening schedule and flexible format allows you to build the leadership and management skills needed for a high-level role.

-Our Dr.P.H. candidates usually work full-time while enrolled in the program, and typically come to campus one day per week.
+Our Dr.P.H. candidates usually work full-time while enrolled in the program, and typically take classes one day per week.
 While there is no traditional coursework during the summer, your dissertation or internship will continue into the summer months.
 During your first summer in the program, you’ll also take a comprehensive exam.
 We are flexible with your internship; it can be completed at your current job, as long as the work is different than your usual day-to-day schedule.

 Program Features